envelope-project/laik/doc/tutorial-jacobi2d.md

   ...
 ```

-If we would use MPI, we would explicitly specify the partitioning of matrix cells to each MPI task.
-With LAIK, we give away the concern of partitioning of data among tasks to LAIK.
-This allows LAIK to do a re-partitioning whenever there is a request to shrink or enlarge the number of tasks, which is the single purpose of LAIK (enlarging means creating new processes by starting new instances of your program; you can ask a LAIK instance for a program phase counter, and directly jump to the corresponding code after initialization; we show this later).
+If we would use MPI directly, we would explicitly have to specify the partitioning of matrix cells to each MPI task.
+With LAIK, we give away the concern of how to partition data between tasks to LAIK.
+This allows LAIK to do a re-partitioning whenever there is a request to shrink or enlarge the number of tasks, which is the single purpose of LAIK (enlarging means creating new processes by starting new instances of your program; you can ask a LAIK instance for a program phase counter, and directly jump to the corresponding code after initialization).

 ### Index Spaces and Data Management